LudovicEspeel/course-web-essentials/docs/11_history_and_evolution/README.md

 ## 1989: World Wide Web - www

-Before 1989 networks where limited to military, universities and research.
+Before 1989, networks here limited to military, universities and research.
 In 1989 it was decided to allow commercial activities on the internet.
-Now that all companies where allowed to make use of the `internet`, there was an increse of investments and thus an increase in bandwidth.
+Now that all companies were allowed to make use of the `internet`, there was an increase of investments and thus an increase in bandwidth.
 This resulted in an explosive growth of users.

 Until that time there was no uniform or standardized protocol to use the internet.
 Many protocol existed each with there own purpose and goal.

 At CERN, Tim Berners-Lee tackled the problem of accessing information.
 He created technologies for sharing information.
-These technologies are still in use of today.
+These technologies are still in use today:

 * HyperText Markup Language - HTML
 * HyperText Transfer Protocol - HTTP